**Updated January 2023**

 So. . .what’s the secret sauce to keeping new year’s resolutions?

-A new foolproof approach to keeping (or eventually reaching) your New Year’s resolutions!
+A proven, foolproof approach to keeping (or eventually reaching) your New Year’s resolutions!

 Don’t let the idea that you broke your resolution or failed at your goal keep you from picking yourself up and just starting again. . .and again. . .and again. . .
 Don’t wait for January or a new month, or even a new week roll around again.
 Re-assess where you are and start again right away.